 There are multiple over-the-counter creams that succeed in getting rid of acne scars by “bleaching” the discolored parts, but they don’t take out the pits or take out the scars altogether.
 Laser acne scar removal uses lasers to clear the skin by smoothing the surface while increasing the production of collagen.
 Injections involve injecting fillers into the indented areas, while chemical peels take out layers of skin, leaving behind fresh, new-looking skin.
 And finally, fat grafting is done by removing excess fat from your trouble spots and injecting the fat into the indented area.

-The cost of removing acne scars ranges between as little as $200 per session (not counting the initial consultation) up to as much as $1,200 per treatment.
+The cost of getting rid of acne scars ranges between as little as $200 per session (not counting the initial consultation) up to as much as $1,200 per treatment.

 Consult with a dermatologist for more information about all the acne scar treatment options that may be available to you, and start down the path to your future with skin that is clear and smooth.
 You don’t have to imagine a world where beards and heavy makeup are required to hide the ravages of acne scars, and you no longer need to ask yourself the question are acne scars permanent; the solution already exists and you get to reap the benefits of technology in this new and modern world.